egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 ```

 It is this last point that nearly all (except for probably ISP) DNS admins wanted.
-Noticed that we got the first one in form of [DNS-over-HTTPS (DoH)](https://datatracker.ietf.org/doc/html/rfc8484) and
+Noticed that the first one is in a form of [DNS-over-HTTPS (DoH)](https://datatracker.ietf.org/doc/html/rfc8484) and
 [DNS-over-TLS (DoT)](https://datatracker.ietf.org/doc/html/rfc8310).
 IMHO:  DoT has better overall security but
 DoH has easier adoption rate.